wayfinder-project/wayfinder/README.md

 `"application/json; charset=UTF-8"`.

-Note that, in addition to any status codes listed on the endpoints, a status code of 403 (forbidden) may be returned from any endpoint except `/login` and `POST /users` to indicate that the user is not logged in or does not have sufficient permissions to access the resource.
+Note that, in addition to any status codes listed on the endpoints, a status code of 403 (forbidden) may be returned from any endpoint except `POST /login` and `POST /users` to indicate that the user is not logged in or does not have sufficient permissions to access the resource.

 #### Type reference